Grand Opening & Black Friday Sale = 50% Off

-Embark on an adventure through the lush rainforest and experience the breathtaking scenery of Christie Falls.
+Embark on an adventure through the lush rainforest and experience the breathtaking scenery.
 On the outskirts of Ladysmith, BC, lies a 6.8 km lollipop hiking route that takes you on a journey through the West Coast temperate rainforest.

 With each step, you’ll encounter mature trees and an abundance of foliage, all leading to the stunning waterfall.
 This hike is perfect for nature lovers and photographers.
-Christie falls in Ladysmith promises a memorable day in the wilderness.
+Christie falls promises you a memorable day in the wilderness.

 There are several ways to get to the falls.
 I prefer the following